 Robin L. McAllister, Ph.D.

 All his life, Professor Robin McAllister has loved studying and teaching literature and languages, especially ancient and medieval literature.
-He received his B.A. from Wesleyan University in 1965 and his Ph.D. in Comparative Literature from Princeton in 1975.
-At Wesleyan he studied literature, history, and philosophy in an interdisciplinary program, the College of Letters, which included study at the Facultad de Filosofia y Letras in Madrid, Spain.
+At Wesleyan University he studied literature, history, and philosophy in an interdisciplinary program, the College of Letters, which included study at the Facultad de Filosofia y Letras in Madrid, Spain.
 His senior thesis was written on Chaucer’s Troilus and Criseyde and biblical typology.
-At Princeton where he did his graduate work, he wrote a thesis on the work of the 17th century Spanish poet Luis de Góngora.
+At Princeton University, where he did his graduate work, he wrote a thesis on the work of the 17th century Spanish poet Luis de Góngora.
 He has taught English, Spanish literature, comparative literature and literary criticism at the University of California at Irvine and at the University of Texas at Dallas.

 Since joining the faculty of Sacred Heart University in 1979 he has taught courses in composition, medieval and 17thCentury English literature, Latin American literature in translation, world literature, and classical literature.
 He traveled to El Salvador as one of the members of the first Sacred Heart delegation to visit and work with the Salvadoran community after the United Nations truce ended their civil war.
 He was deeply moved by the experience of working through both the Church and Sacred Heart with communities of displaced poor families, fellow teachers, and students recovering from the trauma and conflict of civil war.